Flight Time Calculator

 Choose unit and speed

 Select miles or kilometers, then enter an average speed.
-A commercial jet style default is prefilled for convenience.
+A commercial jet speed estimate is prefilled for convenience.

 4. 4